cassiomolin/chat-websockets/README.md

 Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=
 ```

-The `AuthenticationFilter` filter extracts the credentials from the `AuthorizationHeader`, validates them and accepts or refuses the request.
+The [`AuthenticationFilter`](src/main/java/com/cassiomolin/example/chat/security/AuthenticationFilter.java) filter extracts the credentials from the `Authorization` header, validates them and accepts or refuses the request.

 User credentials are hardcoded and only the following are accepted by the application: